SecurityRiskAdvisors/sra-taxii2-server/README.md

 ## Features ##

-Full Taxii 2.0 spec minus POST, Status, and Proper errors
+Full Taxii 2.0 spec minus POST, Status, and complete error-handling related to content types and other scenarios

 Tests
 =======